greggbjensen/buster-win/README.md

 npm install buster-win
 </pre>

-### Using to package.json
+### Using package.json to install

-If your project has a package.json, by doing the following:
+If your project has a package.json, you can install by doing the following:

 Add "devDependencies" to the package.json file as below.